open-mmlab/mmskeleton/doc/GETTING_STARTED.md

 **Usage:**

 Any application in mmskeleton is described by a configuration file.
-It can be started by a uniform command:
+That can be started by a uniform command:
 ``` shell
 python run.py $CONFIG_FILE [--options $OPTHION]
 ```